Wall Street slumps, erasing a big rally from a day earlier

 “The Fed is between a rock and a hard place, and because of instant information investors are experiencing both fear and greed at the exact same moment,” said Sam Stovall, chief investment strategist at CFRA.

-Bond yields resumed their upward march, which will send mortgage rates higher.
+Bond yields resumed their upward march.
 The yield on the 10-year Treasury rose sharply, to 3.09%, from 2.92% a day earlier.

 The Fed’s aggressive shift to raise interest rates has investors worrying about whether it can pull off the delicate dance to slow the economy enough to halt high inflation but not so much as to cause a downturn.
 The pace and size of interest rate increases is being scrutinized closely on Wall Street.